wolframtungsten678/8086_Decompiler/README.md

 # **Intel 8086 Decompiler/Simulator**
 ## **What Is This?**
-This is a decompiler and simulator of the Intel 8086 processor which ingests binary instruction sets and outputs the corresponding assembly code and a printout of register and flag states.
+This is a decompiler and simulator of the Intel 8086 processor which ingests binary instruction sets and outputs the corresponding assembly code and a printout of register and flag states to the terminal.

 Sample binary files are provided for use with the decompiler/simulator, and are from Casey Muratori's [performance aware programming course](https://github.com/cmuratori/computer_enhance/tree/main/perfaware/part1).